-The timer continued ticking.
 It now read thirty minutes.
-That was how long I had waited since inputting the final instructions into the computer.
-It was just a waiting game now as the machine in the next room cranked and hissed, turning the raw materials into what could be a game changing invention.
+That was how long I had waited since inputting the final instructions.
+It was just a waiting game now as the machine next door cranked and hissed, turning the raw materials into what I hoped would be my life’s work.

-The one of a kind prototyping machine chugged away, firing lasers and radio waves at objects to manipulate them so they resembled the blueprints I had given it.
-I was nervous.
+On the other side of the wall a one of a kind prototyping machine chugged away, firing lasers and radio waves at molecules.
+Manipulating them so they resembled the blueprints I had given it.

-The machine itself was one of a kind.
-It took in raw materials and then using some highly complex physics and alchemy it turned those materials into whatever you needed.
-It was huge, not only physically, taking up a large area of the basement floor, but also the impact it had on our research.
-No longer did you have to wait for prototypes to be sent away for construction, we could build anything right here in this lab.
+I wasn’t sure how the machine worked.
+Taking in raw materials and spitting out refined products, all I knew was its size, it was huge, not only physically, taking up a large area of the basement floor, but it also had a huge impact it had on our research.
+No longer did I have to wait for prototypes to be sent away for construction, I could build anything I wanted, right here in this lab.

 I must admit that I understood their pain.
 Lara had basically held me prisoner in here for the past thirty hours.
 She never physically stopped me from leaving but she was not subtle about what would happen if I did.